michihodges/webpack-basics/README.md

 # Webpack
-Webpack is one of the most popular build tools that bundles modules into fewer files and thereby optimises file size.
-File size is important, because the smaller they are the faster your web app is and the better google will rank it.
+Webpack is one of the most popular build tools that bundles modules into fewer files and thereby optimising file size.
+File size is important, because the smaller they are the faster your web app is and essentially the better google will rank it.

 ## Initial Setup